petergridge/irrigation_component_V3/README.md

 ## REVISION HISTORY

+### 2.0.2
+* Update to fix bug in last run date attribute.
+Impacted Programs that run on the Frequency option.

 ### 3.0.0
 * BREAKING CHANGE: deprecate the irrigationzone component
 * Move zone details into the irrigationprogram component - feature request